sourcehut-mirrors/chawan/doc/config.md

 <tr>
 <td><kbd>M-u</kbd></td>
 <td>`dupeBuffer`</td>
-<td>Duplicate the current buffer by forking its content process.</td>
+<td>Duplicate the current buffer.
+This is a shallow clone, so modifications
+to one buffer will affect the other.</td>
 </tr>

 <tr>